Experimental traffic schemes

 Improving the Terrace

 The proposals are the result of a community workshop organised by group of local architects and planners.
-You can read the press release, full report and find out how to send your views here.
+You can read the press release and full report here.

-The deadline to submit comments was 4 January.
-All the comments received are to be included in the submission of the group’s recommendations to Hounslow Council.
+Any comments received were included in the submission of the group’s recommendations to Hounslow Council.

 Ealing Council have implemented the temporary closure of the Fisher’s Lane underpass to all traffic except buses, cycles and emergency vehicles.